Exercise is for everyone

 What types and how much?

 The best and safest types of exercise are "aerobic" activities.
-These increase the heart rate and make you breath heavily.
+These increase the heart rate and make you breathe heavily.
 Examples include brisk walking, swimming, biking, jogging, rowing, cross-country skiing, hiking or stair climbing.
 Team or court sports such as basketball, soccer, football, tennis, squash and volleyball are also aerobic activities.

 A good rule of thumb is to increase your activity so you breathe hard and fast but can still carry on a conversation with someone.
 If you can speak in full sentences but still feel your heart pounding, you're likely benefiting from a safe level of activity.